-While it may lack the glamor of the main tours, the ITF Futures Tour is the bread-and-butter of both the men’s and women’s professional games.
+While it may lack the glamour of the main tours, the ITF Futures Tour is the bread-and-butter of both the men’s and women’s professional games.
 There are an incredible 600+ men’s Futures Tour events and also 500+ women’s Futures Tour events played in 77 countries around the world between January and July.

-The Women’s Tennis Association (WTA)
+Women’s Professional Tennis

-The Women’s Tennis Association is the top tier of women’s tennis, much like the ATP is in the men’s game.
+The Women’s Tennis Association (WTA) is the top tier of women’s tennis, much like the ATP is in the men’s game.
 The WTA was founded in 1973 by Billie Jean King, who was the biggest star in women’s tennis at that time, and remains arguably its most important and influential figure ever.

 While women’s tennis has gone through its highs and lows in terms of global popularity (as has the men’s game), is has always outstripped any other female professional sport in terms of profile and the income it generates.
-Its top players enjoy a level of fame that is far in excess of comparative athletes from other fields.
+Its top players enjoy a level of fame that is far in excess of female athletes in other fields.
 Mia Hamm and Marta are legends of women’s soccer, and Annika Sörenstam may well be the Tiger Woods of women’s golf, but their profiles are incomparable to those of a Martina Navratilova or a Steffi Graff, a Monica Seles, a Serena or Venus Williams, a Maria Sharapova and even an Anna Kournikova.

 WTA Tour Events

 |4 Grand Slams||Australian Open, French Open, Wimbledon, US Open.|

 |Premier Mandatory Tournaments||Events include Miami, Indian Wells, Madrid and Beijing.|